citp/privacy-policy-historical/m/ms/msd/msdsonline.com.md

 Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 The Company complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks , VelocityEHS is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, VelocityEHS is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement